makinacorpus/Leaflet.Snap/README.md

 Leaflet.Snap
 ============

-Enable snapping between layers !
+Enables snapping of draggable markers to polylines and other layers !

 Check out the [demo](http://makinacorpus.github.com/Leaflet.Snap/) !